Col. Edward Bradford Pickett

 Erected 2008 by Texas Historical Commission.
 (Marker Number 14366.)

 Location.
 30° 3.54′ N, 94° 47.793′ W. Marker is in Liberty, Texas, in Liberty County.
 Marker is on Sam Houston Street, on the right when traveling west.
+Marker is located on the courthouse grounds.
 Touch for map.
-Marker is located on the courthouse grounds.
 Marker is at or near this postal address: 1923 Sam Houston Street, Liberty TX 77575, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on May 5, 2018.
-This page originally submitted on May 3, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 47 times since then.
-Photos: 1, 2. submitted on May 4, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on May 3, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 118 times since then and 35 times this year.
+Photos: 1, 2. submitted on May 4, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.